SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Challenges and Design of S URFACE B ENCH

 \subsection{Benchmark Challenges and Motivation}

 \modelname~is a symbolic regression benchmark designed to evaluate symbolic reasoning capabilities that are critical for scientific equation discovery.
 Traditional symbolic regression tasks focus on scalar mappings such as $y = f(x)$, where evaluation is limited to one-dimensional dependencies and success is measured by numerical fit. \modelname~extends this paradigm to governing equations that describe full three-dimensional surfaces, which encapsulate multi-variable dependencies, invariances, and geometric constraints.
-The surfaces themselves are not the end goal, but serve as a structured medium through which the benchmark evaluates symbolic reasoning under complex geometric and physical constraints.
+The surfaces themselves are not the end goal, but serve as a structured substrate through which the benchmark probes symbolic reasoning under coupled geometric and analytic constraints.
 By representing relationships as explicit, implicit, or parametric surfaces, it tests whether a model can recover equations that jointly capture variable interactions and geometric structure.
-This formulation moves symbolic regression beyond scalar curve fitting toward the more rigorous demands of scientific modeling, where systems are multi-output, coordinate-dependent, and often topologically complex.
+This formulation moves symbolic regression beyond scalar curve fitting toward the more rigorous demands of scientific modeling, where systems are inherently multi-output, coordinate-dependent, and frequently topologically nontrivial.
 To systematically evaluate these capabilities, \modelname~is organized around five defining features that collectively characterize the key challenges of symbolic regression:

-\textbf{(1) Multi-output coupling:} In conventional benchmarks, outputs are typically independent, allowing models to fit each dimension separately. \modelname~introduces multivariate targets that depend on several interacting variables—for instance, $z = \sin(x^2 + y^2)$, where changes in one variable alter curvature across the entire surface.
+\textbf{(1) Multi-output coupling:} In conventional benchmarks, outputs are independent, allowing models to fit each dimension separately. \modelname~introduces multivariate targets that depend on several interacting variables—for example, $z = \sin(x^2 + y^2)$, where changes in one variable alter the curvature throughout the surface.
 This setup tests whether models can reason jointly over variables that together define a governing law, rather than treating them as separable regressions.
-Such coupling expands the symbolic search space and reflects the interdependencies typical of real-world physical systems \citep{multioutput}.
+This coupling expands the symbolic search space and reflects the interdependencies typical of real-world physical systems \citep{multioutput}.